Sidcup: Sport and leisure

 Sidcup has a Non-League football club Sporting Club Thamesmead F.C. who play at the Sporting Club Thamesmead.
 On Sydney Road, there is a Sidcup Sports Club, housing the local rugby and cricket clubs.

+An earlier Sidcup club, New Crusaders F.C., won the Southern Amateur Football League before the First World War.

 Sidcup also has a Leisure Centre on Hurst Road with 2 pools and a gym.

 The Sidcup and District Motor Cycle Club was formed at the Station Hotel, Sidcup in 1928.
 The club owns the Canada Heights motorcycle sport venue in Button Street, Swanley.

 Culture, identity and community

 Sidcup is home to the Rose Bruford College of drama and Bird College, both of which have several famous alumni, and the Sidcup Symphony Orchestra, which also serves the wider South East London area.
 In an interview with Lake Bell (who studied at Rose Bruford College) in 2015, comedian James Corden described Sidcup as "the armpit of England" on his late night American chat show The Late Late Show with James Corden.

 The murder of teenager Rob Knox at the Metro Bar on Station Road in 2008 was national headline news.
 Knox was an aspiring actor who had, just before his death, filmed a small part in Harry Potter and the Half-Blood Prince.
 He was killed protecting his brother from a group of youths.
 His murderer, Karl Bishop, also from Sidcup, was later found guilty of murder and sentenced.
 Following Knox's death, his family have campaigned to end knife crime among young people.
 The Rob Knox Foundation has organised a Rob Knox Film Festival in Sidcup and the neighbouring town of Bexleyheath, and a bench was dedicated to Knox at St John's Church in Sidcup in 2015.